raystack/dagger/docs/concepts/basics.md

 ### User Defined Functions(UDF)

 If Calcite and Flink do not support your desired function, it is pretty easy to expose new custom functions to Dagger which we call User Defined Functions.
+[List of supported UDFs](https://github.com/odpf/dagger/tree/main/docs/reference/udfs.md) in Dagger.

 ### Windowing

-Time Windows are at the heart of processing infinite streams.
+[Time Windows](https://flink.apache.org/news/2015/12/04/Introducing-windows.html) are at the heart of processing infinite streams.
 As Data being ingested to streams are unbounded and infinite, time windows provide a mechanism to split the stream into “buckets” of finite size, over which we can apply computations.

 Dagger provides two different types of windows